-Figure 3 shows the waveform results when measuring a 100 MHz digital clock signal with 500 ps edge speeds (10% to 90%) using a 100-MHz bandwidth oscilloscope.
-As you can see, this scope primarily just passes through the 100 MHz fundamental of this clock signal, thus representing our clock signal as an approximate sine wave.
-A 100 MHz scope may be a good solution for many 8 bit, MCU-based designs with clock rates in the 10 MHz to 20 MHz range, but 100 MHz bandwidth is clearly insufficient for this 100-MHz clock signal.
+Figure 3 shows the waveform results when measuring a 100-MHz digital clock signal with 500 ps edge speeds (10% to 90%) using an Agilent MS06014A 100-MHz bandwidth oscilloscope.
+As you can see, this scope primarily just passes through the 100-MHz fundamental of this clock signal, thus representing our clock signal as an approximate sine wave.
+A 100-MHz scope may be a good solution for many 8-bit, MCU-based designs with clock rates in the 10-MHz to 20-MHz range, but 100-MHz bandwidth is clearly insufficient for this 100-MHz clock signal.

-Using a 500-MHz bandwidth oscilloscope, Figure 4 shows that this scope is able to capture up to the fifth harmonic, which was our first rule of thumb recommendation.
-But when we measure the rise time, we see that the scope measures approximately 800 ps.
+Using an Agilent MS07054A 500-MHz bandwidth oscilloscope, Figure 4 shows that this scope is able to capture up to the fifth harmonic, which was our first rule of thumb recommendation.
+But when we measure the rise time, we see that the scope measures approximately 750 ps.
 In this case, the scope is not making a very accurate measurement on the rise time of this signal.
 The scope is actually measuring something closer to its own rise time (700 ps), not the input signal's rise time, which is closer to 500 ps.
 We need a higher-bandwidth scope for this digital measurement application if timing measurements are important.

-Figure 3: 100-MHz clock captured on a 100-MHz bandwidth scope
+Figure 3: 100-MHz clock captured on the Agilent MSO6014A 100-MHz bandwidth scope

-Figure 4: 100-MHz clock captured on a 500-MHz bandwidth scope
+Figure 4: 100-MHz clock captured on the Agilent MS07054A 500-MHz bandwidth scope